 CLV = Rs 3,000 ร 0.72 / 0.025 = Rs 86,400

-The gross margin adjustment is critical here.
-Without it, you are comparing revenue CLV against a CAC that was funded from gross profit.
-A 72% margin SaaS business can sustainably spend much more per customer than a 35% margin e-commerce business with the same revenue CLV.
+The gross margin adjustment matters here.
+Skip it and you'd be comparing revenue CLV against a CAC that was funded out of gross profit.
+A 72% margin SaaS business can sustainably spend far more per customer than a 35% margin e-commerce business carrying the same revenue CLV.

 Step 7: Calculate LTV:CAC Ratio